 - Reassess the Area: Determine if those map areas are affected by such odors and if they are limited within a certain region or spread out all over.
 This may take longer if the urine has spread down to the carpet fiber and padding layers.

 - Apply Enzymatic Cleaner: If the smell remains apparent, it is recommended to make use of an enzyme cleaner that is created for addressing pet stains.
-These cleaners function through the process of besieging organic substances which eliminates odors in a central manner.
+These cleaners function through the process of besieging organic substances, which even removes urine smell from carpet.

 - Let It Air Dry: Make sure the carpet is completely dry after cleaning.
 If there is any moisture left, bacteria can continue to break down the urine and cause the odor to persist.